 - All PLB undergraduates must complete at least 3 credits of PLB 498

-- Completed form and proposal must be submitted to Dr. Ebert-May for approval
+- Completed form and proposal must be submitted to Dr. Tammy Long for approval

 - Proposals are due by the first week of classes during the semester you wish to complete the research.
 Note, you may begin the research in semesters before you register for the course.